gura-lang/gura/doc/language-manual/07-Function.md

 The content in the block has a format of `{lang:symbol, format:string, help:string}` which takes following values.

-- `lang:symbol` ..
-Specifies a symbol for the used language: `en` for English and `ja` for Japanese, etc.
+- `lang` ..
+Specifies a symbol of language that describes the help document:
+  `en` for English and `ja` for Japanese, etc.
-- `format:string` ..
+- `format` ..
 Specifies a syntax format.
-Only `markdown` is available so far.
+Only `'markdown'` is available so far.
-- `help:string` ..
+- `help` ..
 Help string formatted in a syntax specified by `format`.

 You can access the help information by following ways: